Increasing Support for Students Through the COVID-19 Pandemic

-- How is the pandemic affecting students, and what are institutions doing to address needs?
+- Perspectives on the impact the pandemic is having on students and what are institutions doing to address needs

-- What opportunities exist for donors to provide support for students, and what role can advancement programs play in this effort?
+- Ideas for the opportunities that exist for donors to provide support for students and the role advancement programs can play in this effort

-- How can advancement teams collaborate with student leaders, parents, faculty, the office of student affairs, and other campus partners?
+- Tips for how advancement teams can collaborate with student leaders, parents, faculty, the office of student affairs, and other campus partners

-- What challenges might students face in the weeks, months, and years ahead?
+- Thoughts on the challenges might students face in the weeks, months, and years ahead

 - And more!